Maritime Transport Accidents

-The main offices in accidentology are the maritime accident investigation offices, which systematically receive all accidents by region of activity.
-The second actor in maritime accidents, attracted by the economic part, are mainly marine insurers.
+The main offices collecting accident data are the maritime accident investigation offices, which systematically receive all accidents by region of activity.
+The second actor in maritime accidents, attracted by the economic part, is mainly marine insurers.
 They look closely at the accident statistics and the causes of any incident, in order to assign risk factors for each type of vessel and each shipping line.
-In this same context, we find the United Nations body in charge of Trade Development (UNCTAD) with its vision of studying the impact of maritime accidents on international trade.
+As a UN specialized office in shipping statistics, The UNCTAD, which stands for United Nation Center for Trade and Development is the united nation body in charge of trade development contributes in large part to providing statistics and studying the impact of maritime accidents on international trade.

-The study of accidents by type depends on one investigation office to another, according to the last result of the accident.
-They are also categorized with respect to causal factors, type of ship, age of vessel, geographical area, etc.
+The study of accidents differs from one investigation office to another.
+They are categorized with respect to causal factors, type of ship, age of the vessel, geographical area, etc.

 Maritime Accidents by Geographical Areas

 Weather and maritime geographical distributions have a permanent dependency relationship.
-As a result, the geographical zones that are dangerous for navigation are mainly due to the weather, which is considered to be an aggravating factor, to which we can add the density of maritime traffic.
-By superimposing FIG. 9 which illustrates the regular maritime port-port lines in FIG. 10 on the statistics of maritime accidents by geographical location, it follows that the number of accidents is greater, the greater the number of ship crossings. and the waters are more confined.
-We can distinguish the Strait of Gibraltar and the neighboring areas of the North Maghreb, the Suez Canal and its access areas and especially the Channel and the North Sea for Western Europe.
+The geographical zones that are dangerous for navigation are mainly due to the weather, which is considered to be an aggravating factor, to which we can add the density of maritime traffic.
+By superimposing FIG. 9 which illustrates the regular maritime port-port lines to FIG. 10 on the statistics of maritime accidents by geographical location, it can be concluded that the greater the number of ships crossing and the more the waters are more confined, the large the number of accidents.
+We can notice a large number of accidents, for instance, in the Strait of Gibraltar and the neighboring areas of the North Maghreb, the Suez Canal and its access areas and especially the Channel and the North Sea for Western Europe.

 Accidents by type of ships

-By the type of goods to be transported, commercial vessels have different structures.
-Consequently, each structure has strong points and / or weak points depending on the navigation conditions.
-According to the statistics presented by the International Union of Marine Insurance (IUMI) , bulk carriers are on average the ships most involved in very serious accidents, including the total losses of ships.
+With regard to the type of goods to be transported, commercial vessels have different structures.
+Consequently, each structure has strong points and/or weak points depending on the navigation conditions.
+According to the statistics presented by the International Union of Marine Insurance (IUMI), bulk carriers are on average the ships most involved in very serious accidents, including the total losses of ships.
 The origin of the shipwrecks is mainly due to the corrosion and fragility of the structure, and this is due to the immensity of the holds to which we can add the shifting of the goods, causing the loss of stability.

 Bulk carriers are the most exposed to accidents according to the analyzed data.